EventLAB-Team/Event-LAB/docs/installation.rst

     curl -fsSL https://pixi.sh/install.sh | bash

-The provided ``pixi.toml`` and ``pixi.lock`` files in the repository handle all packages and dependencies and the operation of all the various functions in LENS.
+The provided ``pixi.toml`` and ``pixi.lock`` files in the repository handle all packages and dependencies and the operation of all the various functions in Event-LAB.
-This documentation focuses on using pixi to run evaluation and training scripts.

 .. note::